pytchlang/pytch-tutorials/chase-game/tutorial.md

 {{< commit add-star-start-function >}}

 The next step is to pick two random points on the stage.
-Python has a handy feature already available to pick a number between
+Python has a handy feature already available to pick a number between two points.
+To get this we need to add something at the _top_ of the program first:

+{{< import random >}}

+Now we use two variables within this function to hold two random numbers which are the X and Y positions of a point on the stage.

+{{< commit select-random-dest-1 >}}

+Then we tell the Sprite to move to that place (taking two seconds to do so).

+{{< commit glide-to-destination >}}

+Try this out now.
+The star should move smoothly to a position on the screen taking a couple of seconds to do it.

+But this isn't enough, we want the star to keep moving, picking a new location as soon as it has found a place.
+To do this we will wrap the existing instructions in the "play" function so that they are repeated over and over.

+We can use the Python "while" command to do this.
+A "while" is an instruction that checks something to see if it us true, and repeats some other instructions _while_ it is.
+If we just say it's always true then it will repeat forever!

+This code example looks a bit different -- the red lines with a "-" should be removed and the new lines with a "+" added.
+What is really happening here is three of the lines have _changed_ because they now have more indentation, pushing them inside

+{{< commit loop-play >}}